brentvollebregt/nitratine.net/posts/python-gcm-encryption-tutorial/post.md

 - [How to store and read the randomly generated key](/blog/post/python-encryption-and-decryption-with-pycryptodome/#storing-a-key)
 - [How to generate a key from a password](/blog/post/python-encryption-and-decryption-with-pycryptodome/#generating-a-key-from-a-password)

-For this tutorial I'll just go over how to generate a key from a password as it is the most popular method.
-You are still free to use a randomly generate key as demonstrated in the links above - they will still work with these examples.
+For this tutorial, I'll just go over how to generate a key from a password as it is the most popular method.
+You are still free to use a randomly generated key as demonstrated in the links above - they will still work with these examples.

 When generating a key from a password, we need to take a string provided by the user and create an appropriately sized byte sequence; the method used must produce the same output for the same inputs.
 To do this we can use `Crypto.Protocol.KDF.scrypt` ([API reference](https://pycryptodome.readthedocs.io/en/latest/src/protocol/kdf.html#scrypt)). _scrypt_ allows us to generate a key of any length by simply passing a password and _salt_.

-> scrypt has been used instead of PBKDF2 because in addition to being computationally expensive, it is also memory intensive and therefore more secure against the risk of custom ASICs.
+> scrypt has been used instead of PBKDF2 because, in addition to being computationally expensive, it is also memory intensive and therefore more secure against the risk of custom ASICs.

-scrypt is different to the SHA family (ie. _SHA-256_ and _SHA-512_) because it also takes a salt and a work factor.
+scrypt is different from the SHA family (ie. _SHA-256_ and _SHA-512_) because it also takes a salt and a work factor.
 Providing a salt that will mean that the same hash does not map to the same password every time, thus preventing [rainbow table](https://en.wikipedia.org/wiki/Rainbow_table) lookups.
 A work factor is also specified to make the transformation more computationally difficult which means the key is harder to brute force.

-> You can read more about the differences between password hashes differ and secure hashes in [this reply on Stack Exchange](https://crypto.stackexchange.com/a/35279) - in this example PBKDF2 is compared to SHA-512 rather than scrypt.
+> You can read more about the differences between password hashes differ and secure hashes in [this reply on Stack Exchange](https://crypto.stackexchange.com/a/35279) - in this example, PBKDF2 is compared to SHA-512 rather than scrypt.

 ### Generating a Salt